-In connection with our annual goodwill impairment testing process for 2016 and 2015, we determined that our Games reporting unit did not pass the step one test and, therefore, we were required to conduct a step two analysis to determine the amount of impairment, which was approximately \$146.3 million and \$75.0 million for the years ended December 31, 2016 and 2015, respectively.
-The fair value substantially exceeded the carrying value for each of the Cash Access, Kiosk Sales and Services, Central Credit and Everi Compliance reporting units as of December 31, 2016 and 2015, respectively.
-The Company's aggregate goodwill impairment balance was \$221.3 million and \$75.0 million as of December 31, 2016 and 2015, respectively.
-The impairment analysis was primarily based upon limited growth and capital expenditure constraints in the gaming industry, consolidation and increased competition in the gaming manufacturing space, stock market volatility, global and domestic economic uncertainty and lower than forecasted operating profits and cash flows in 2016 and 2015.
+In connection with our annual goodwill impairment testing process for 2016 and 2015, we determined that impairment adjustments were necessary.
+The fair value exceeded the carrying amount for each of the Cash Access Services, Kiosk Sales and Services, Central Credit Services and Compliance Sales and Services reporting units, while Games reporting unit had a goodwill impairment of \$146.3 million and \$75.0 million for 2016 and 2015, respectively.
+The impairments recorded in 2016 and 2015 were primarily based upon limited growth and capital expenditure constraints in the gaming industry, consolidation and increased competition in the gaming manufacturing space, stock market volatility, global and domestic economic uncertainty and lower than forecasted operating profits and cash flows.
 Based on these indicators, we revised our estimates and assumptions for the Games reporting unit.

 Management performs its annual forecasting process, which, among other factors, includes reviewing recent historical results, company-specific variables and industry trends.
 This process is generally completed in the fourth quarter and considered in conjunction with the annual goodwill impairment evaluation.